SandorTeleki/inspiredvanillawebprojects/movie-seat-booking/README.md

 Design inspiration from [Dribbble](https://dribbble.com/shots/3628370-Movie-Seat-Booking)

 ##Changes:
-- Refactor CSS to BEM style (work in progress)
+- Refactor CSS to BEM style
-- (work in progress)
+- Updated JS to use the new BEM style classes
+- Minor visual CSS changes